 You can see the whole gamut in our Best Pistol Red Dots article.

-As for holographic sights…they aren’t HUGE but they currently aren’t available in tiny handgun-mountable versions.
+As for holographic sights…they aren’t HUGE but they currently aren’t available in teeny-tiny versions.

 Winner in Size: Red Dots